mtlynch/mtlynch.io/content/retrospectives/2024/04/index.md

 ## Highlights

 - I worked with the TinyPilot team to lock down access to deployment secrets without interfering with our workflows.
-- I learned from my mistakes in how to limit downtime when migrating services between platforms.
+- I learned from my mistakes to limit downtime when migrating services between platforms.
 - I wrote my first compiler, albeit an extremely simple one.

 ## Goal Grades